0glabs/0g-doc/docs/build-with-0g/compute-network/sdk.md

 /**
  * 'depositFund' deposits a specified amount of funds into an existing account.
  *
- * @param {string} account - The account identifier where the funds will be deposited.
+ * @param {string} providerAddress - The wallet address of the provider, which serves as the identifier
+ * for the account associated with the provider.
+ *
  * @param {number} amount - The amount of funds to be deposited.
 The unit is A0GI.
  *
  * @throws  An error if the deposit fails.